K-D-Gallagher/eye-patterning/README.md

 &nbsp;

-### Option 2: U-Net (or any other method of pixel classification that saves the result as a binary image)
+### Option 2: CNN (or any other method of pixel classification that saves the result as a binary image)

-The second option for pixel classification is using a convolutional neural network (CNN) or any other pixel classification workflow that creates binary images where 0s are pixels classified as background or cell interiors and 1s are pixels classified as being a cell edge.
+The second option for pixel classification is using a convolutional neural network (CNN).
+We trained a [CNN model](https://github.com/K-D-Gallagher/CNN-pixel-classification) for pixel classification of epithelial tissues with cell edges labeled with fluorescent protein fusion tags, which have been collected with fluorescence confocal microscopy and projected into 2D.
+Our CNN transforms images into a binary images where 0s are pixels classified as background / cell interiors and 1s are pixels classified as being a cell edge.

 ![u-net](github_media/U-Net.gif)